Ensembl/guiHive/README.md

 In order to work with this application you need the following installed in your system:

 * Git client           : To clone this repository (http://git-scm.com/downloads).
 * eHive API            : If you require to download and install the eHive system, please follow these instructions: (http://www.ensembl.org/info/docs/eHive/installation.html).
 Note that the guiHive is in sync with the latest (stable) eHive code.
-Please, also note that all the eHive dependecies have to be met (i.e. the ensembl-core API, etc)
+   * Ensembl API       : eHive depends on the core Ensembl API.
+BioPerl or any other Ensembl related checkout are not needed
+   * GraphViz          : eHive depends on dot (from GraphViz) to create the graphical representation of the pipelines.
+The Perl package GraphViz is also needed.
 * Go tools             : The server of guiHive is written in the Go programming language.
 Since the current guiHive version doesn't include binaries for the server you will need to compile it.
+* Misc Perl Modules    : Several Perl modules are needed by guiHive:
+   * JSON
+   * JSON::PP
+   * URI::Escape
+   * HTML::Template

 #### Compilation